-We are not directly involved in the raising or processing of any animals, and though we are not an industry-leading buyer of animal-derived ingredients in terms of scale, some of our products include ingredients that come from commercial farm animals.
+The J.M.
+Smucker Co. is not directly involved in the raising or processing of any animals, and though we are not an industry-leading buyer of animal-derived ingredients in terms of scale, some of our products include ingredients that come from commercial farm animals.

 Inspired by our Basic Beliefs and our desire to positively impact those connected to our business, we believe every farm animal should be treated humanely throughout their lives, and despite our scale, we embrace the role we play in influencing responsible behavior throughout our supply chain.
-We support the globally-recognized “Five Freedoms” of animal welfare in our supply chain:
+We support the globally-recognized “Five Freedoms1” of animal welfare in our supply chain:

 - Freedom from Hunger and Thirst – by providing ready access to fresh water and a diet to maintain full health and vigor;